Helping to guide you through difficult journeys

 I can also provide a psychological assessment and report on current difficulties and their impact to employers (and others).
 Please note: this is not a diagnosis service.

-I am currently working remotely and work evenings and weekends and have limited space for clients
+I am currently working evenings and weekends and have limited space for clients

 Free consultation by phone or video-conferencing to explore suitability

 *(Links Counselling is behind Sportsdirect and at the entrance to Emmanuel Church)